faithvoid/xbmc4xbox-redux/xbmc/lib/libPython/python/Doc/library/multiprocessing.rst

    .. method:: recv()

       Return an object sent from the other end of the connection using :meth:`send`.
-Blocks until there its something to receive.
+Blocks until there is something to receive.
 Raises :exc:`EOFError` if there is nothing left to receive and the other end was closed.